inventaire/inventaire-api/README.md

 - To update the documentation UI: `npm run build`
 - To update just the API specs: `npm run update-spec`
 - To update just the API specs on every file change: `npm run watch-spec`

-#### With Docker
-If you don't want to install NodeJS on your machine, you can use it in a Docker container

-1. Install the dependencies: `docker run -it --rm -u 'node' -v $(pwd):/data -w /data node:8 npm install`
-2. Build the documentation: `docker run -it --rm -v $(pwd):/data -w /data node:8 npm run build`
-3. Launch a file web server: `cd dist && python -m SimpleHTTPServer`
-4. Access the documentation through your browser at http://localhost:8080.

-- To update the UI: `docker run -it --rm -v $(pwd):/data -w /data node:8 npm run build`
-- To update the API specs alone: `docker run -it --rm -v $(pwd):/data -w /data node:8 npm run update-spec`
-- To delete the generated documentation: `rm -rf ./dist`